freedev/solrcloud-zookeeper-kubernetes/README.md

 SolrCloud Zookeeper Kubernetes
 ==============================

+# Introduction

 This project aims to help developers and newbies that would try latest version of SolrCloud (and Zookeeper) in a Kubernetes environment.

+Here you'll find basically two different configuration:

+* one (or more) Solr instance and one Zookeeper configured as Standalone node
+* one (or more) Solr instance and a Zookeeper Ensemble (which means a cluster)

+The Zookeeper configuration (and interaction with Solr) is the hardest part of the project.
+It is important to point out that Zookeeper has two different configuration: Standalone and Ensemble.

+* Standalone has only one node
+* Ensemble is a cluster and has always an odd number of nodes starting from 3 (i.e. 3, 5, 7, etc.).

+Here we need two different configuration (StatefulSet) for Zookeeper, depending if you want have Standalone or Ensemble.
+Of course if you need to deploy an high availablity configuration, there are no ways, you can't have a single point of failure so you need to start an Ensemble.

+Solr on the other hand can run one or more instances transparentely from the zookeeper configuration, it just need to have one or more Zookeeper correctly configured and running a version compatible with the Sor version you choose.

+# Kubernetes Deployment Envs

 Here are described following Kubernetes Deployment Envs: